ANNOUNCEMENT TEXT

 Students may wish to take a gap year or defer enrolling for a wide variety of reasons.
 Emory University views deferred enrollment as an opportunity for the student to pursue non-academic enrichment, personal fulfillment, service, social enterprise, growth, exploration, and self-discovery.
 The core purpose of our deferred enrollment policy does not include seeking full-time enrollment elsewhere.

-- Typically, gap years are approved for 1 year, and enrollment is expected in Fall 2026.
-Occasionally 2-year gap years are approved for military or religious commitments.
+• Typically, gap years are approved for one year, and enrollment is expected in fall 2026.
+Occasionally two-year gap years are approved for military or religious commitments.

 If you are considering a gap year, review the policy below and then submit the deferral request form on the Admitted Student Website.
-Requests are reviewed by office leadership, and students can expect a response in 7-10 business days.
+Requests are reviewed by office leadership, and students can expect a response in seven to 10 business days.

 Deferred Admission Policy: